The Uptown Campus

 The Downtown Campus, located at 135 Western Avenue in Albany, is a classic Georgian-style complex that served from 1909-66 as the main campus.

-Recently renovated, it houses the Rockefeller College of Public Affairs & Policy, the School of Criminal Justice, the School of Social Welfare, the College of Engineering and Applied Sciences and the College of Emergency Preparedness, Homeland Security and Cybersecurity.
+Recently renovated, it houses the Rockefeller College of Public Affairs & Policy, the School of Criminal Justice, the School of Social Welfare, the College of Nanotechnology, Science, and Engineering and the College of Emergency Preparedness, Homeland Security and Cybersecurity.

 In 2019, CEHC opened a two-story, 1,700-square-foot drone lab in the basement of Page Hall.
 The space, enclosed with netting and with black rubber flooring, offers a controlled, indoor environment for UAV flight training, along with land-based robotics research and educational opportunities.